 A single obvious example should suffice to make the point.
 Spending federal funds to employ chaplains for the armed forces might be said to violate the Establishment Clause.
 Yet a lonely soldier stationed at some faraway outpost could surely complain that a government which did not provide him the opportunity for pastoral guidance was affirmatively prohibiting the free exercise of his religion.
+And such examples could readily be multiplied.
 The short of the matter is simply that the two relevant clauses of the First Amendment cannot accurately be reflected in a sterile metaphor which by its very nature may distort rather than illumine the problems involved in a particular case.
 Cf. Sherbert v.
 Verner, post, p. -.